 The Allure of Emerald: Decoding the Green Light in The Great Gatsby

 Fitzgerald masterfully uses symbolism throughout The Great Gatsby to enrich the narrative and convey deeper meanings.
-The green light, arguably the most recognizable symbol in the novel, represents Gatsby's hopes and dreams, specifically his yearning for Daisy Buchanan.
+So the green light, arguably the most recognizable symbol in the novel, represents Gatsby's hopes and dreams, specifically his yearning for Daisy Buchanan.
 It shines from the end of Daisy's dock across the bay, a constant reminder of the love he lost and the life he desperately wants to reclaim.

 Comprehensive Overview: Unpacking the Symbolism